nelsonch/GPflex/README.md

 GPflex

-An R package for estimating the unknown parameters of a Gaussian process with flexible correlation structures.
+R package for estimating the unknown parameters of a Gaussian process with flexible correlation structures.

 I. Introduction